wjmatthaeus/R_Speleothem/hendy_v1.md

   geom_smooth(method = "lm", se=FALSE, color="black")
 ```

+Unfortunately, and as far as I could find, its not possible to pull the
+parameters of these sub-models out of the ggplot object (pS), if you
+should figure out how let me know!!!

 Now let’s dive into the statistical analysis: detrend and calculate
 correlation for whole time series.